Pope says communists are closet Christians

 The 77-year-old pontiff gave an interview to Il Messaggero, Rome's local newspaper, to mark the feast of Saints Peter and Paul, a Roman holiday.

-He was asked about a blog post in the Economist magazine that said he sounded like a Leninist when he criticized capitalism and called for radical economic reform.
+He was asked about a blog post in the Economist magazine that said he sounded like a Leninist when he criticised capitalism and called for radical economic reform.

 "Communists say that all this is communism.
 Sure, twenty centuries later.
 So when they speak, one can say to them: 'but then you are Christian'," he said, laughing.